arnor-sigurdsson/EIR/docs/api/sequence_models.rst

     intermediate_size (`int`, *optional*, defaults to 11008):
         Dimension of the MLP representations.
     num_hidden_layers (`int`, *optional*, defaults to 32):
-        Number of hidden layers in the Transformer encoder. num_attention_heads (`int`, *optional*, defaults to 32):
+        Number of hidden layers in the Transformer decoder. num_attention_heads (`int`, *optional*, defaults to 32):
-        Number of attention heads for each attention layer in the Transformer encoder. num_key_value_heads (`int`, *optional*):
+        Number of attention heads for each attention layer in the Transformer decoder. num_key_value_heads (`int`, *optional*):
         This is the number of key_value heads that should be used to implement Grouped Query Attention.
 If `num_key_value_heads=num_attention_heads`, the model will use Multi Head Attention (MHA), if